stitchdata/docs/_saas-integrations/identify-integration-version.md

 #          PAGE INFO         #
 # -------------------------- #

-title: Identifying An Integration's Version
+title: Identifying An Integration's Version and Status
-keywords: integrations, integration, version, version number
+keywords: integrations, integration, version, version number, integration status, status, version status
 permalink: /integrations/identify-an-integration-version
 summary: "Identify the version an integration is running using its Extraction Logs."